ranja-sarkar/stats/README.md

 <img width="214" alt="vp" src="https://github.com/ranja-sarkar/stats/assets/101544669/eb349bbc-acf3-47e8-ab49-dea45666401e">

 There are **power transformations** that variables need to undergo if they follow either right-skewed or left-skewed distributions.
+Parametric machine learning models like linear regression assume real-valued variables in the input data have Gaussian distributions.
+Non-parametric models like kNN do not have this assumption, yet often are more reliable and perform better when the input variables have Gaussian distributions.
+As such, variables with skewed distributions (Gaussian-like) or different distributions altogether need transformation.
+Power transforms refer to a class of techniques utilizing a power function (like logarithm or exponent) to make the probability distribution of a variable Gaussian.

+There're 2 popular approaches for such automatic power transforms:
+•	Box-Cox Transform
+•	Yeo-Johnson Transform
+They find a parameter (lambda) that best transforms a variable to a Gaussian distribution for example, lambda = -1 is a reciprocal transform, lambda = 0 is a log transform, lambda = 0.5 is a square root transform.

 **MEASURES OF DISPERSION**: Range, quartile deviation and interquartile range (quartile deviation is half of the interquartile range),
 			variance, standard deviation